-Coursework in a health psychology master's program can help students learn about group processes, behavioral techniques, cognitive techniques, client care and evaluation programs.
-Students might explore topics such as:
+Coursework in a health psychology master's program can help students learn about group processes, behavioral and cognitive techniques, client care and evaluation programs.
+Other topics to be explored are:

 - Behavioral epidemiology